shmack01/TranscriptionApp/README.md

 - **SPEECH_TEXT_RESOURCE_KEY**

 ## Deployment
-Add the following lines to the **PropertyGroup** in the csproj file and then publish to folder.
-This will deploy all the Windows App SDK dlls with the the application.
+Ensure the following lines are added to the **PropertyGroup** in the csproj file and then publish to folder.
+This will deploy all the Windows App SDK and .NET dlls with the the application.

 ```
+<SelfContained>true</SelfContained>
 <WindowsAppSDKSelfContained>true</WindowsAppSDKSelfContained>
 <WindowsPackageType>None</WindowsPackageType>
 ```

   ![Picture of Application](/TranscriptionApp/Assets/app.jpg)